 Pulsing → Evaluation → Actionable metrics → Changes → Feedback.

 - Engagement: Employee pulsing helps increase engagement by boosting overall productivity, well-being, and mood.
 Moreover, Employee pulse can help managers check-in employee moods, attitudes and set up 1:1 meetings when needed.
+Use employee engagement apps and tools to create a positive office culture.
 How does this engagement help you?
 The equation is:

 more engagement= more voluntary involvement= more productivity= better results.